Skip to main content.

 Assistant Professor of Politics Lucas G. Pinheiro has been named a member of the School of Social Science at the Institute for Advanced Study located in Princeton, New Jersey, for the 2025-2026 academic year.
 One of two scholars chosen from liberal arts colleges, he will join 21 colleagues to pursue a year of intense study focused on interdisciplinary exchange.
 The Institute for Advanced Study was founded in 1930 as a scholarly refuge where members could pursue research without administrative responsibilities.

-Pinhero will use his time at the Institute to work on his book project Factories of Modernity: Political Thought in the Capitalist Epoch.
+Pinheiro will use his time at the Institute to work on his book project Factories of Modernity: Political Thought in the Capitalist Epoch.
 The book imagines the factory as a foundational institution in the histories of modern political thought and global capitalism, using case studies to trace the factory’s evolution across Britain, Africa, and the Americas.
-Pinhero’s research focuses on the development of global capitalism, empire, racial slavery, and abolition in the Atlantic world from the late 17th century to today.
+Pinheiro’s research focuses on the development of global capitalism, empire, racial slavery, and abolition in the Atlantic world from the late 17th century to today.

 Post Date: 05-19-2025